Sir James Graham, 2nd Baronet: Cumberland rejection

-Early Conservative years
+Home Secretary

+Entry to government

 In 1838, Sir John Owen, 1st Baronet ordered his son Hugh Owen, MP for Pembroke in Wales, to resign and make way for Graham.
 Graham won the resulting by-election unopposed and so re-entered Parliament.
 In 1838 he was elected Rector of the University of Glasgow, an award quickly followed with the Freedom of the same city.

 However, Graham's tenure in Pembroke was short-lived.
 In the 1841 general election, Sir John Owen chose to reclaim Pembroke; Graham felt honour-bound to comply and did not stand.
 Instead, Robert Williams, MP for Dorchester, stood down in favor of Graham, who was elected unopposed there.
 Sir Robert Peel became Prime Minister and appointed Graham Home Secretary in his cabinet.

-In 1842 Graham tried to improve state education in the industrial districts by replacing the existing Factories Act of 1833.
-The 1833 Act limited children under 13 to an eight-hour day and provided for two hours of daily compulsory education.
+In 1842 Graham tried to improve state education in the industrial districts by replacing the existing Factories Act 1833.
+The 1833 act limited children under 13 to an eight-hour day and provided for two hours of daily compulsory education.
 Graham's new Factories Bill limited children aged between 8 and 13 to a 6.5 hour workday, with 3.5 hours of education, and women and young persons to a maximum of 12 hours work each day.
 However, a disagreement between the Anglicans and the Dissenters forced a withdrawal of the measure.
 Graham re-introduced the bill on 7 March 1843, Northern reformers expressed a hatred for Graham; after a fierce parliamentary battle, the bill finally received royal assent after both Peel and Graham threatened to resign.

 As Home Secretary he incurred considerable odium in Scotland, by his unconciliating policy on the church question prior to the Disruption of 1843.